Accidental Damage

 Here are some more specific statistics on accidental damage to computer equipment in Australia:

 The cost of accidental damage to computer equipment can vary depending on the severity of the damage.
-In some cases, the damage may be minor and can be repaired for a relatively low cost.
-In other cases, the damage may be more severe and may require the replacement of the entire computer.
+In some cases, the damage may be minor and can be repaired for a relatively low cost by our computer repair specialists.
+In other cases, the damage may be more severe and may require the replacement of the entire computer — our full range of services covers everything from small fixes to complete rebuilds.

 Here are some tips on what to do if you accidentally damage your computer equipment: